mobeetle/merci-sdk/docs/README.md

 ## 📜 License

 See the [LICENSE](https://github.com/mobeetle/merci-sdk/blob/main/LICENSE.md) file for more information.
-By contributing to this project, you agree that your contributions will be licensed under the MIT License.
+By contributing to this project, you agree that your contributions will be licensed under the Apache 2.0 License.

 ---
 *© 2025 Lukáš Michna (Mobeetle).
 All rights reserved.*